Brand Stories vs. Signature Stories: What’s the Difference?

 Brand Facts Do Not Communicate a Brand’s Signature Story

 Answers to such questions almost always involve lists of facts.
 These fact lists should be perused, as they provide a solid underpinning for a brand vision and business strategy that will drive success.
 They should be crystal clear and communicated.
-But communicating a list of facts, efficient thought it may seem, is difficult and sometimes impossible as people are simply not interested.
+But communicating a list of facts, efficient though it may seem, is difficult and sometimes impossible as people are simply not interested.
 In fact, such a fact set is often perceived as boring rather than intriguing, as conveying puffery instead of authenticity, and is too similar to comparable lists from other organizations to be engaging.
 Even if an audience’s attention is obtained, they will perceive the communication to be biased and self-serving.

 Brand Signature Stories Make Strong Statements